-You may type your essay in a separate document and upload using the Submittable service available upon submission of online student application.
+You may type your essay in a separate document and upload using the Submittable service.

 Student evaluation by school personnel

 When prompted by the Submittable service, provide the email address of a teacher, counselor, or other school official who knows you well.
 He/she will receive an email with a simple web form for uploading a completed MFAA Student Evaluation form.
 Please provide him/her this form.
 (For best results, use Adobe Reader to fill out the form.)